flapjack/zermelo/README.md

 * pluggable key naming strategies
 * pluggable id generation strategies
 * instrumentation for benchmarking etc.
-* multiple data backends; there's an [experimental branch](https://github.com/flapjack/sandstorm/tree/data_backends) for this
+* multiple data backends; there's an [experimental branch](https://github.com/flapjack/sandstorm/tree/data_backends) for this, which will probably end up being merged, if only for some of its architectural improvements.

 ## License